fantasycalendar/FoundryVTT-Tagger/README.md

 ```
 @param 	{object|array}	inObjects       An object or a list of objects to add tags to
 @param 	{string|array} 	inTags          An array of tags or a string of tags (separated by commas) that will
-                                        be added to the object
+                                        be added to the objects

-@returns {promise}                      A promise that will resolve when the object's tags have been updated
+@returns {promise}                      A promise that will resolve when the objects' tags have been updated
 ```

 ### Remove Tags